 - Don’t offer unsolicited advice on the dance floor: Unless someone explicitly asks for it, they don’t want it.

 - Absolutely no illegal substances of any kind.

-Richmond Lindy Exchange is for everyone, regardless of race, sexual orientation, gender identity, disability, or age.
+Richmond Lindy Exchange is for everyone, regardless of race, religious affiliation, nationality, sexual orientation, gender identity, disability, or age.

 Please bring any safety or harassment-related concerns to our staff, and we will work with you to make sure they are resolved– whether a situation involves you, or if it is something you witness.
 You may make a confidential report to any of the people listed on our Safe Spaces poster below– and if you can’t find them, a volunteer or floor captain can direct you to one.

 You may also use this contact form here, which is run by the Richmond Safe Spaces Committee.
 The Richmond Safe Space Committee is a group that investigates Safe Spaces complaints, makes recommendations for possible solutions, and keeps all of the Richmond organizers updated (there are quite a few of us!).
 Feel free to look through their website (here) for more information.